Haseeb-21/Web-Project/breakdownOfWork.md

 - Modified index.html to make sign up button redirect to register page.
 - Researched how to change the value of an attribute on ejs.
 Discovered variables are not interpreted as string literals so I was missing quotations (value="<%= var%>" instead of value=<%= var%>)
 - Implemented GET method when pressing button to have what the user typed on index.html appear as on the register page.
+- Added logout button and functionality to navbar.